ShirleySuu/NewGame/docs/source/Help Center/Extension/How-to-Create-New-Address-(Extension).rst

-How do I create a new wallet through Portkey Extension
+How do I create a new address through Portkey extension
 ====

 1. Install Portkey on Browser